realmistic/PythonInvest-basic-fin-analysis/README.md

 -------------------------------------
  These articles are intended to guide a delevoper, analyst, or an individual investor with some programming experience on how to use Python and  Google Colab to get a financial data, analyse it, and test the investment hypothesis at scale
 -------------------------------------

+The Colab code is used in the blog [PythonInvest]https://pythoninvest.com.
+Please refer to the Website or posts on Medium to get the most detailed explanation.

 :sparkles: :sparkles: :sparkles: :sparkles: :sparkles: :sparkles:

 **MEDIUM POSTS**